ut-biomet/r-geno-tools-engine/doc/README.md

 Argument      |Description
 ------------- |----------------
 `file`     |     path of the SNPs coordinates file (`csv` file).
-This `.csv` file can have 4 named columns: - `chr`: Chromosome holding the SNP - `physPos`: SNP physical position on the chromosome - `linkMapPos`: SNP linkage map position on the chromosome in Morgan - `SNPid`: SNP's IDs  If `SNPid` columns is missing or have missing values, the SNPid will be automatically imputed using the convention `chr@physPos` therefore columns `chr` and `physPos` should not have any missing values
+This `.csv` file can have 4 named columns: - `chr`: Chromosome holding the SNP - `physPos`: SNP physical position on the chromosome - `linkMapPos`: SNP linkage map position on the chromosome in Morgan (mandatory) - `SNPid`: SNP's IDs  Column `physPos` is optional except in some particular case (see below)  If `SNPid` columns is missing or have missing values, the SNPid will be automatically imputed using the convention `chr@physPos` therefore columns `chr` and `physPos` should not have any missing values

 ## Value